 Depositing data in public databases

-Authors are strongly encouraged to deposit data sets in appropriate public databases.
+Authors are strongly encouraged to deposit data sets in appropriate public databases, such as GenBank or Gene Expression Omnibus (GEO).
 Authors should include the relevant database identifiers and accession numbers for deposited sequences within the manuscript using the following format: Database: xxxx, e.g: GEO: GSE6364.
 Authors are also required to provide the URL for the sequence(s).

 Licence and Copyright